Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation

 \subsection{Datasets and Preprocessing}

 \textbf{Unlabeled Datasets.} We use three large-scale unlabeled datasets for pseudo-label generation, totaling over 1,000 hours of audio.
 The Free Music Archive \cite{Defferrard17} ($\mathcal{D}_{FMA}$) provides over 100,000 short-form tracks ($\sim$30s) with extensive genre diversity.
-The MAESTRO dataset \cite{Hawthorne19} ($\mathcal{D}_{MAESTRO}$) contributes 200+ hours of high-quality piano recordings with precise MIDI alignment.
-The DALI dataset \cite{Meseguer-Brocal2018} ($\mathcal{D}_{DALI}$) supplies over 5,000 full-length music tracks.\\ \textbf{Labeled Datasets.} We aggregate annotations from the Isophonics dataset \cite{Mauch09}, the McGill Billboard corpus \cite{Burgoyne11}, RWC Pop \cite{Goto02}, and USPop datasets \cite{McFee17}, collecting a fixed subset of 600 songs.
-The dataset is then split with a ratio of 7:1:2 into train/validation/test sets (420/60/120 songs).
-The ``50\%'' and ``full'' conditions in our continual learning experiments refer to using 210 and 420 training songs from this subset, respectively.\\ \textbf{Clean vs. Noisy Annotations.} To evaluate KD's robustness to annotation noise, we prepare two versions of the labeled data: (1) \textit{clean labels} with careful manual alignment, and (2) \textit{noisy labels} sourced online without alignment correction, primarily affecting non-chord (``N'') label boundaries.
+The MAESTRO dataset \cite{Hawthorne19} ($\mathcal{D}_{MAESTRO}$) contributes approximately 200 hours of high-quality piano recordings with precise MIDI alignment.
+The DALI dataset \cite{Meseguer-Brocal2018} ($\mathcal{D}_{DALI}$) supplies over 5,000 full-length music tracks.\\ \textbf{Labeled Datasets.} We aggregate annotations from the Isophonics \cite{Mauch09}, the McGill Billboard corpus \cite{Burgoyne11}, the RWC Pop dataset \cite{Goto02}, and the USPop annotations distributed with \cite{McFee17}, collecting a fixed subset of 600 songs.
+The dataset is then split in a ratio of 7:1:2 into train/validation/test sets (420/60/120 songs).
+The ``50\%'' and ``full'' conditions in our continual learning experiments refer to using 210 and 420 training songs from this subset, respectively.\\ \textbf{Clean vs. Noisy Annotations.} To evaluate KD's robustness to annotation noise, we prepare two versions of the labeled data: (1) \textit{clean labels} with careful manual alignment, and (2) \textit{noisy labels} sourced online without alignment correction, which primarily affect non-chord (``N'') label boundaries.
 This setup enables an ablation study of KD's regularization effect under different noise conditions.\\ \textbf{Preprocessing.} All audio undergoes identical preprocessing.
-The Con\-stant-Q Transform (CQT) features \cite{Schoerkhuber10} are extracted with $F=144$ frequency bins, 24 bins per octave, and a hop length of $h=2048$ samples, yielding a temporal resolution of $\Delta t \approx 93$ms at $f_s$= 22.05 kHz.
+The CQT features \cite{Schoerkhuber10} are extracted with $F=144$ frequency bins, 24 bins per octave, and a hop length of $h=2048$ samples, yielding a temporal resolution of $\Delta t \approx \SI{93}{\milli\second}$ at sampling rate $f_{sr} = \SI{22.05}{\kilo\hertz}$.
 Features undergo z-score normalization using teacher model statistics ($\mu_t$, $\sigma_t$) to maintain identical input distributions.